CHILDRIGHT2SLeep VIENNA CONFERENCE

 Monday, May 5 — Tuesday, May 6, 2025

-The main conference begins on May 5th, focusing on practical strategies and expert collaboration to address critical challenges in sleep health.
-The sessions explore disrupted sleep and wake behaviours, including vigilance and 24/7-hypermotor restlessness, with an emphasis on diagnostics, treatments, and management strategies for neurodevelopmental disorders.
+The first day of the main conference took place on May 5th which focused on practical strategies and expert collaboration to address critical challenges in sleep health.
+The sessions explored disrupted sleep and wake behaviours, including vigilance and 24/7-hypermotor restlessness, with an emphasis on diagnostics, treatments, and management strategies for neurodevelopmental disorders.

-On May 6th, the program shifts to the complexities of sleep care for chronic pediatric conditions, addressing transitions to adulthood, harmonizing care approaches, and optimizing sleep environments in homes and hospitals.
+On May 6th, the program shifted to the complexities of sleep care for chronic pediatric conditions.
+The sessions addressed transitions to adulthood, harmonization of care approaches, and optimization of sleep environments in homes and hospitals.

-Across both days, participants will engage in evidence-based discussions and workshops, gaining actionable insights to advance innovation in pediatric sleep medicine and care.
+Across both days, participants engaged in evidence-based discussions and workshops, gaining actionable insights to advance innovation in pediatric sleep medicine and care.

 Disrupted Sleep & Wake Behaviours